Escrow Payment Definition

 - Intellectual Property – Under this escrow arrangement, the third party holds source code for safeguarding the interest of both customers and suppliers.

-- Law Escrow – This type of arrangement is used to distribute funds from an announced cash settlement in an environmental enforcement action or class action.
+- Law Escrow – This type of arrangement is used to distribute funds from an announced cash settlement in an environmental enforcement action or class action suit.

 - Real Estate Agreement – This type of escrow payment arrangement is used to pay for real estate properties and hazard insurance.

-- Merger & Acquisitions – Under this escrow payment arrangement, warranties and indemnities are been offered by selling parties usually used when credit risk of the seller is not of good quality.
+- Merger & Acquisitions – Under this escrow payment arrangement, warranties and indemnities are offered by selling parties, usually used when credit risk of the seller is not of good quality.